 Residents will be limited to two pets (dog, cat, bird, or fish aquarium).
 Pets that weigh more than 100 pounds will not be accepted and certain breeds of dogs are not allowed, including Pit Bulls, Rottweilers, and Doberman Pinschers.
 Please refer to the Resident Guidelines and the Lease for additional information.

 • What are the requirements for vacating quarters?

 30-day prior to your lease expiration date, written notice is required before vacating quarters and should be given at your management office as soon as you are aware of your moving arrangements.

 • What will it cost me to move in?

-On move in day, you will pay nothing.
+On move-in day, Active Duty will pay nothing.
 Depending on the DFAS/MAC cut off you will pay on the first of the following move-in month via check/money order/allotment.
 Example: If you move in on 4 September 2012 we will pull September’s prorated rent via allotment on 30 September.
 If you move in on 25 September you will need to pay us via check/money order by 1 October and your allotment will begin to pull on 15 October.
 15 October and 31 October will pay for the month of October.
 This will continue for the duration of your stay with us.